Markel University - US

 Check out our Markel Style and social media for #WorkAtMarkel to hear from our employees!

 All candidates must submit a resume, essay (300 words max), and unofficial copy of university transcripts.
+Candidates must provide proof of eligibility to work in the US without sponsorship.
 Incomplete applications will not be considered.

 Yes, we seek graduates who exhibit academic excellence (3.25 GPA or higher).
 We also seek well-rounded candidates who, in addition to meeting the 3.25 GPA minimum, exhibit leadership skills, hard work and zealous pursuit of excellence.